softwareguru/beam-summit-website/content/venue.md

     </div>
   </div>

-<p style="font-size: 14px;" class="mt-3 mb-4">If you exit from the 101 freeway, you will make a right on N Mathilda Ave onto Innovation Way.
-Follow this road straight across Bordeaux ave into the Google Parking lot.
-Follow signs (Need to print some if wanted) leading straight through the parking lot until you find Google Building MP6 on your right.
-Enter through the double set of doors at the back lobby entrance - Closest to the parking lot</p>
+<p style="font-size: 14px;" class="mt-3 mb-4">If you exit from the 101 freeway, take N Mathilda Ave. and make a right into Innovation Way.
+Cross Bordeaux Ave., and enter the Google Parking lot.
+Follow the signs until you find Building MP6 on your right.
+The event registration will be located in the MP6 back lobby (closest entrance to the parking lot).
+Another building where we will have sessions later during the day is MP4 (you passed this building when entering the parking lot).</p>

 ## Enjoy your visit to Sunnyvale!